NIVANorge/chemspiderapi/README.md

 3. Implement the `R` functionality in a way that is suitable for both `base` and `tidyverse` programming.
 4. Provide (non-ChemSpider) convenience functions to complement the functionality.

-The `chemspiderapi` package is platform independent, but requires a valid ChemSpider API key.
-While the `chemspiderapi` package does *not* provide any tools to securely store and access the API key, a look into the excellent [`keyring`](https://github.com/r-lib/keyring) package is recommended.
-To "remember" the results of API queries (i.e., to not ruin the API allowance), [`memoise`](https://github.com/r-lib/memoise) is recommended.
+The `chemspiderapi` package is platform independent, and provides experimental support to securely store and acess API keys via the excellent [`keyring`](https://github.com/r-lib/keyring) package, as well as functionality to "remember" the results of API queries (i.e., to not ruin the API allowance), based on the equally excellent [`memoise`](https://github.com/r-lib/memoise) package.
 Finally, any rate limitations can be created with functionalities from [`ratelimitr`](https://github.com/tarakc02/ratelimitr).

 Installation
 ------------